Ablation Study of a Fairness Auditing Agentic System for Bias Mitigation in Early-Onset Colorectal Cancer Detection: Methods

 The agent processes these articles and generates a machine-readable JSON object containing two outputs: (1) a structured list of disparity drivers (e.g., socioeconomic status, including lower education levels, poverty, and limited access to health care services; racial and ethnic disparities, with African American and Hispanic populations experiencing higher incidence rates of EO-CRC compared with non-Hispanic White populations), and (2) a narrative summary that synthesizes these factors into a concise clinical rationale.
 Agent 1's performance was evaluated by measuring the semantic similarity between the generated summary and an expert-derived ground truth reference statement.
 The reference statement was initially drafted by the first author, then reviewed and revised by an EO-CRC researcher, and subsequently by an EO-CRC clinician, who finalized the version used for evaluation (see example in Table~\ref{tab:groundtruth}).

 \textbf{Agent 2: The Fairness Consultant Agent}.
 This agent utilizes the structured context generated by Agent 1 to execute safety auditing rules.
 The agent enforces RAG to query an external, literature-based curated Fairness Metric library that contains formal definitions of fairness metrics, such as equalized odds.
 The agent produces a machine-readable JSON summary with three outputs: (1) the fairness metrics recommended for evaluating a predictive model in the given clinical context, (2) the rationale for selecting each metric, and (3) the variables that should be treated as sensitive attributes during model development and evaluation.
 In EO-CRC, these recommendations emphasize disparities in delayed diagnosis or missed disease.
 Therefore, metrics that capture inequities in missed positive cases, such as equal opportunity and false negative rate parity, are particularly relevant because underdetection in already underserved groups may worsen downstream outcomes.
 Agent 2’s performance was evaluated by measuring the semantic similarity between the generated summary and an expert-derived reference statement, similar to Agent 1's evaluation.
 The reference statement was initially drafted by the first author and then reviewed by a researcher with expertise in algorithmic fairness (EFW); the final version was used for evaluation (see Table~\ref{tab:groundtruth}).
+A clinician review step was not conducted for Agent 2's reference statement because the task involves selecting a fairness metric rather than a clinical diagnosis, and a fairness methods expert was considered the appropriate reviewer.
 These reference statements served as evaluation targets for semantic similarity and were intended to represent expert-reviewed benchmark responses for each task.

 \textbf{Ablation Conditions}.
 We evaluated three experimental conditions for each LLM-driven agent configuration with access to the RAG tool: (1) \textbf{pretrained LLM-only}, in which the model performed the task using only its pretraining knowledge; (2) \textbf{Agent without RAG}, in which the agent executed the task using the provided prompt but without retrieving supporting information from external knowledge sources (for Agent 1, the corpus of relevant journal articles; for Agent 2, the fairness metric library); and (3) \textbf{Agent with RAG}, in which the agents performed the task while dynamically retrieving and incorporating relevant information from these external knowledge sources during generation.
 Note that each individual condition determines both components of the overarching AI safety framework.